- Home

 If you’ve always loved the idea of living somewhere remote, then Tobermory, in the Inner Hebrides, definitely ticks the box.

 The Isle of Mull boasts some of the wildest and most rugged scenery in the UK, yet its capital, Tobermory, is a picture-perfect harbour town.
-While it might be the capital, it’s home to less than 5,000 people – and with average house prices sitting at around £195,000, you get a lot more for your money here.
+Despite being the capital, Tobermory is home to less than 5,000 people – and with average house prices sitting at around £195,826, you get a lot more for your money here.

-Painted in vibrant shades of yellow, red, and blue, the waterfront houses may be more reminiscent of Scandinavia than Scotland, but this town is bursting with Gaelic heritage.
+Painted in vibrant shades of yellow, red, and blue, the waterfront houses are more reminiscent of Scandinavia than Scotland, but this town is bursting with Gaelic heritage.

 Tobermory comes from the Gaelic ‘Tobar Mhoire‘ – the well of Mary – and you can visit the site where the medieval well once stood, marked by a granite cross.
 You can also delve further into the past at Tobermory’s Mull Museum, which is packed with historical artefacts.